+We want to help both you and your baby enjoy breastfeeding.
 Here are some tips to help you get started:

-- Eat a snack with carbohydrate and protein before and while breastfeeding, especially during nighttime feedings.
+- Eat a snack with carbohydrate and protein before and while breastfeeding.
+This is very important during nighttime feedings.
 Nursing your baby requires a great deal of energy, so add about 200 calories to your pregnancy diet while you nurse to avoid sudden drops in blood sugar.
-Bedtime snacks should include 1 to 2 carbohydrate exchanges and 1 to 2 protein servings. - Test your blood sugar from time to time before and after breastfeeding to see how breastfeeding affects your blood sugar. - Aim for blood sugars no higher than 150 to 160 mg/dl after meals. - Drink plenty of fluids (at least 6 to 8 ounces) each time you breastfeed your baby. - Lose weight slowly.
-Talk with your dietitian for help with a meal plan. - Meals and medicine changes may be needed as your body makes more milk. - Position your baby carefully to prevent cracked nipples and breast infections that can lead to diabetic ketoacidosis (DKA), if untreated.
+For your bedtime snack, include 1 to 2 carbohydrate exchanges and 1 to 2 protein servings. - Test your blood sugar from time to time before and after breastfeeding to see how breastfeeding affects your blood sugar. - Aim for blood sugars no higher than 150 to 160 mg/dl after meals. - Drink plenty of fluids (at least 6 to 8 ounces) each time you breastfeed your baby. - Lose weight slowly.
+Ask your dietitian for help with a meal plan. - Meals and medicine changes may be needed as your body makes more milk. - Position your baby carefully to prevent cracked nipples and breast infections that can lead to diabetic ketoacidosis (DKA), if untreated.
 A lactation consultant can help you with positioning if you need it.
-Please ask your nurse for our handout, "Position and Latch for Breastfeeding." - Our goal is to help make breastfeeding a good experience for both you and your baby.
+Please ask your nurse for our handout, "Attaching Your Baby to Your Breast."